 Railways can cope better with small amounts of snow but even the biggest train won't get through deeper snow drifts.
 Flooding can affect railways just as much as roads, and high winds can bring down the overhead lines that some electric trains rely on.
-Falling leaves can cause problems which will be worse in certain weather conditions than others.

 Take a look at GoEuro - Compare and combine all your coach, train and flight options within the UK and across Europe in one single search.

 For Scotland-wide public transport service updates - Traveline Scotland